 Lala Amarnath was the original rebel of Indian cricket who became its grand old man, writes Haresh Pandya.
-He scored brilliant centuries bowled, kept wicket, and fielding in a manner that belied his build.
+He scored brilliant centuries bowled, kept wicket, and field in a manner that belied his build.
 Lala Amarnath played for India in 24 Tests matches between 1933 till 1952.
-He led his country against Australia in 1947-48 and West Indies in 1948-49 and at the advanced age of 41, against Pakistan 1952-53 a series which India won by two games to one.
+He led his country against Australia in 1947-48 and West Indies in 1948-49 and, at the advanced age of 41, against Pakistan in 1952-53, a series which India won by two games to one.

-Off the pitch, he was involved in countless scraps with officialdom and was famously sent home from the 1936 tour of England indiscipline even though he was heading the batting average with an aggregate of 613 runs and the bowling with 32 wickets at 20.78 runs apiece.
+Off the pitch, he was involved in countless scraps with officialdom and was famously sent home from the 1936 tour of England for indiscipline, even though he was heading the batting average with an aggregate of 613 runs and the bowling with 32 wickets at 20.78 runs apiece.

 Amarnath his nickname was Lala meant “lion”, was also the most outspoken player of his time and remained brutally candid in his broadcasts and writing, long after his playing days were over.
 He was a right-handed batsman in the classical mold.
 In 1933, he scored the first-ever Test century of any Indian player on his debut against Douglas Jardine’s England side at Bombay.

 As he came off, with 118 runs, women cascaded his with jewelry.
 Later a millionaire presented with £800 while another gave him a car.
 Some thought the 1936 sending home would end his career with India.
 It did not.
 In 1946, he toured England with the team captained by the Nawab of Pataudi.
 India fared badly against Australia in 1947-48, but Amarnath impressed their captain, Don Bradman with his artistic, oriental batsman ship.

-We knew Amarnath to be a brilliant run gutter, said by Australian.
-Those who have his innings 228 not out against Victoria rate is among the best ever seen on the Melbourne Cricket Ground.
+We knew Amarnath to be a brilliant run gutter, said Australian.
+Those who have, his innings of 228 not out against Victoria rate is among the best ever seen on the Melbourne Cricket Ground.
 Bradman recalled the season as one of his most pleasant cricket years.